MicrosoftDocs/powerquery-docs/powerquery-docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Develop your own connector</h3>
-                            <p>You can develop your own custom connector for Power Query, and enable connection to your data source of choice.</p>
+                            <p>You can develop your own custom connector for Power Query, and enable connecting to your data source of choice.</p>
                         </div>
                     </div>
                 </div>